anthrolisp/orbmacs/README.md

 ![O R B](https://github.com/kvvba/orbmacs/blob/ed9e8d190ea64375a8bc5af083aae321d57975c7/logo/orb.png?raw=true)

-Orbmacs is an emacs configuration featuring:
+Orbmacs is an Emacs configuration featuring:
+- Declarative package management (leaf.el)
 - Zettelkasten (org roam)
 - Journalling (org roam)
-- Completion features (vertico)
+- Completion features (vertico, company-mode)
+- IDE (lsp-mode)
 - Advanced movement (avy)
 - Email (mu4e)
+  - Emails alerts in modeline and as notification (mu4e-alert)
 - Music with dired integration (bongo)
 - Reference management (citar)
 - Better window switching (ace-window)
+- Better in-document search (swiper)
+- Customized splash screen (dashboard)
+- Git porcelain (magit)
+- Dired commands to zip and unzip files
+- Org mode improvements for writing
-- Useful bits and pieces
+- Other useful bits and pieces

-It is a relatively simple configuration I consider to be "comfy", and which allows me to accomplish most of my computing tasks.
+It is a relatively simple configuration I consider to be "comfy", and which allows me to accomplish most of my computing tasks without leaving Emacs.

 Unfortunately there are presently no orbs in orbmacs aside from the dashboard image, but I am looking into ways to resolve this issue.

 Packages are managed using [leaf](https://github.com/conao3/leaf.el).

-Emacs is a never-ending journey and as such, my setup is always evolving.
 I would encourage forking this repository if you are interested in using it as a base for your own customizations, but ideally you should build your own configuration from scratch and simply pick out any parts you like.

-In the future I intend to add more features for python programming, specifically with numpy, and tweaks to org/org-roam.
+In the future I intend to add more features for python programming, specifically with numpy, and tweaks to org/org-roam and dired.

 If you have any questions or suggestions please feel free to contact me, and I will do my best to respond promptly.
 A fair warning that I am a mechanical engineer and not a programmer by trade.